ossec/ossec-docs/docs/manual/non-technical-overview.rst

 Real-time and Configurable Alerts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OSSEC lets customers configure incidents they want to be alerted on which lets
+OSSEC lets customers configure incidents they want to be alerted on, and lets
 them focus on raising the priority of critical incidents over the regular noise
 on any system.
-Integration with smtp, sms and syslog allows customers to be on
+Integration with smtp, sms, and syslog allows customers to be on
-top of alerts by sending these on to e-mail and handheld devices such as cell
+top of alerts by sending them to e-mail enabled devices.
-phones and pagers.
-Active response options to block an attack immediately is
+Active response options to block an attack immediately are also available.
-also available.

 Integration with current infrastructure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~